- What is the Chinese Government Scholarship?

 - The Chinese Government Scholarships sponsors international students once a year in all Chinese Universities

 - You can keep in mind that the deadline for Chinese Scholarship (CSC) varies in all Chinese Universities.
-So, the rough guess for the deadline of CSC scholarship would be the end of the March.
+So, you need to check with your University for the deadline of the CSC/ Chinese Government Scholarship.
+For example, ZHEJIANG University’s deadline for the scholarship is here

-- If you win the CSC Scholarship then the next step will be to receive admission and Chinese Student VISA documents on your residential address.
+- If you win the CSC/ Chinese Government Scholarship then the next step will be to receive admission and Chinese Student VISA documents on your residential address.

 - Now, you have to make an appointment to visit the Chinese Embassy to apply for a Chinese VISA.

-List of Chinese Universities offering CSC Scholarships Sponsored by China Scholarship Council:
+List of Chinese Universities offering CSC Scholarships/ Chinese Government Scholarships Sponsored by China Scholarship Council:

 - SJTU Chinese Government CSC Scholarship